What is Special Education?

 Phase III – Implementation and Evaluation (which, in addition to the Phase I and Phase II content outlined above, the State must include with the February 1, 2017 submission of its SPP/APR for FFY 2015, and update in 2018, 2019, and 2020) requires submission of the results of the ongoing evaluation and revision to the SSIP.

-Should you have questions regarding Phase 2, please contact the Special Projects Office at (808) 586-3428 or at
+Should you have questions regarding the SSIP, please contact Drew Saranillio at (808) 307-3612 or at firstname.lastname@example.org.

 Community Children's Councils: A partnership of parents, school personnel, private providers and other community members, coordinated by the Department, who are concerned with the delivery of services and support to special needs children and families.